Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 Best practices

-- Use a new tablet for each test
+- Use a new pad for each test

-- Do not touch the reactive area with your fingers
+- Do not touch the reactive area with fingers

-- Do not wet the tablet before the test
+- Do not wet the test pad before testing

 - Respect the expiration date